BRP Tubbataha

-BRP Tubbataha (MRRV-4401) is the lead ship of the Parola-class patrol vessels of the Philippine Coast Guard, and is one of the newer additions to the agency's fleet.
+BRP Tubbataha (MRRV-4401) is the lead ship of the s of the Philippine Coast Guard, and is one of the newer additions to the agency's fleet.

 Design and features

 The Philippine Coast Guard clarified that the ship is a law enforcement vessel and is designed to conduct environmental and humanitarian missions, as well as maritime security operations and patrol missions.

 The ship was designed with a bulletproof navigation bridge, and is equipped with fire monitors, night vision capability, a work boat, and radio direction finder capability.

 The ship is equipped with communications and radio monitoring equipment from Rohde & Schwarz, specifically the M3SR Series 4400 and Series 4100 software-defined communication radios, and DDF205 radio monitoring equipment.
 These equipment enhances the ship's reconnaissance, pursuit and communications capabilities.

 Construction, delivery and commissioning

 The ship's keel was officially laid down on February 6, 2016, and the ship was launched on May 12, 2016.
 It underwent sea trials starting in June 2016 until before its delivery.

 The ship left Yokohama, Japan on August 11, 2016, and arrived in the Port of Manila on August 18, 2016, where it was formally handed over to the Philippine Coast Guard to prepare for final fitting works, crew training, and eventual commissioning.

 The ship was commissioned into service as part of the Philippine Coast Guard's 115th founding anniversary celebrations on October 12, 2016 at Pier 13 in Manila, led by Pres.
 Rodrigo Roa Duterte and the Japanese ambassador to the Philippines Kazuhide Ishikawa.